-- Because of the group based allocation, it is conceivable that your jobs won't run if your colleagues have already exhausted your group's limits. - See also Essentials#Usage Policy on the SciNet wiki page. - Users with an NRAC/LRAC allocation, see Accounting on the Moab page about group/RAP priorities.
+- Because of the group based allocation, it is conceivable that your jobs won't run if your colleagues have already exhausted your group's limits. - Scheduling big jobs greatly affects the queuer and other users, so you have to talk to us first to run massively parallel jobs (> 2048 cores).
+We will help make sure that your jobs start and run efficiently. - See Essentials#Usage Policy on the SciNet wiki page. - Users with an NRAC/LRAC allocation, see Accounting on the Moab page about group/RAP priorities.